lutzroeder/agents/README.md

 # Tiny Agents

-Minimal coding, computer-use, and research agents using the OpenAI Agents SDK.
+Minimal coding, computer use, and research agents using the OpenAI Agents SDK.

 * [code.py](code.py) - A minimal coding agent in 250 lines of Python code.
-* [cua.py](cua.py) - A minimal computer-use agent in 100 lines of Python code.
+* [cua.py](cua.py) - A minimal computer use agent in 100 lines of Python code.
 * [research.py](research.py) - A minimal research agent in 100 lines of Python code.

 ## Get started